KshitizAnand28/TranscriptSummarization_AI_Agent/README.md

  🚀 Features

-- **AI-Powered Summarization**: Uses Google Gemini 2.0 for intelligent meeting analysis
+- **AI-Powered Summarization**: Uses Google Gemini 2.0 for intelligent meeting analysis                                                    //ask
 - **Slack Integration**: Automatically posts summaries to your team channels
 - **Chrome Extension Support**: Load extension and capture Google Meet captions
-- **Multiple Input Methods**: Text paste, file upload, and extension integration
+- **Multiple Input Methods**: Text paste, file upload.
 - **Docker Deployment**: Easy containerized deployment from Docker Hub
 - **Secure Configuration**: Environment variables for API key management

-## 📋 Prerequisites
+📋 Prerequisites

 - Docker installed on your system
 - Google account (for Gemini API)
 - Slack workspace admin access
 - Google Chrome browser
 - Google Meet with captions enabled
+  We are not sharing our own keys and tokens because of security reasons and Github rules and regulations.

-## 🔧 Quick Start with Docker Hub
+🔧 Quick Start with Docker Hub

-### Pull and Run the Application
+ Pull and Run the Application
  Pull the latest image from Docker Hub

 docker pull spidermanmil/meeting-summarizer:latest
 Run with your environment variables (Linux/macOS)